Creating Spaces That Feel Like You

 Some homes look beautiful but feel like nobody lives there.
 Others might seem imperfect on paper yet wrap you in immediate comfort the moment you walk through the door.
 What makes the difference?

-We’ll explore why natural materials feel different against your skin and under your feet, and why spaces made with them tend to age gracefully rather than simply deteriorate.
-You’ll discover the Japanese concept of wabi-sabi — finding beauty in imperfection — and learn to see the knots, variations, and patina of natural materials as expressions of authenticity rather than defects to hide.
+We’ll explore why natural materials feel different against your skin and under your feet, and why spaces made with them age well, gaining character over the years.
+You’ll encounter the Japanese concept of wabi-sabi (beauty in imperfection) and begin to see knots and patina as honest expressions of character.

 Your Journey